-The AD610 ShowLink access point enables real-time remote control of all ShowLink-enabled Axient™ transmitters, including both digital and analog models.
-The access point allows comprehensive management of transmitter parameters from the receiver or Wireless Workbench® 6 using 2.4 GHz wireless network communication.
+The AD610 ShowLink access point enables real-time remote control of all ShowLink-enabled Axient™ devices, including both digital and analog models.
+The access point allows comprehensive management of device parameters from the receiver or Wireless Workbench® using 2.4 GHz wireless network communication.
 All parameter changes occur without interruption to the performer.

-Multiple access points can extend the operational range or increase the number of transmitters supported on the ShowLink network.
+Multiple access points can extend the operational range or increase the number of devices supported on the ShowLink network.
 The access point also features true diversity antenna inputs.

 ① ShowLink 2.4 GHz detachable antennas

 For 2.4 GHz signals